Luna 26: Scientific payload

 The scientific payload on board the orbiter is composed of fourteen instruments that will be fabricated by Russia and by some European partners.
 The payload will study the lunar surface and the environment around the Moon, including the solar wind, and high-energy cosmic rays.
 In 2017, the possibility to carry some NASA instruments was discussed.
 Luna 26 will also scout landing sites for the planned Luna 27 lander mission.

+The Lunar Orbital Radio Detector (LORD) was planned to be carried on Luna 26 but was removed in 2016.

 Fate

-Following the failure of the Luna 25 mission, the fate of the Luna 26 orbiter has been put into question.
-Due to the entire Roscosmos leadership team from Luna 25 being replaced, the Luna 26 mission is likely to continue as planned so that the new leadership team can get experience with a Lunar orbiter before attempting another landing with Luna 27.
-However, there is still a chance that Luna 26 as it exists is scrapped in favor of another attempt at the Luna 25 lander.
-Regardless, the loss of Luna 25 will delay the Luna 26 mission in whatever form it takes.
+Following the failure of the Luna 25 mission, the fate of the Luna 26 orbiter was put into question.
+The entire Roscosmos leadership team from Luna 25 was replaced and it was speculated that Luna 26 as it exists would be scrapped in favor of another attempt at the Luna 25 lander.
+Ultimately on August 22, 2025, the Russian Academy of Sciences stated that the Luna-26 orbiter, as originally designed, would still occur, however, that its launch date had been delayed to 2028.